November 26

 For many clients - especially in regulated industries such as medicine, technology, law or financial services - ISO certification is now a decisive selection criterion.

-With an ISO certificate you signalise:
+With an ISO certificate, you signal:

 • Transparency: Processes, responsibilities and quality assurance are clearly regulated.

-Competitive advantage in tenders and pitches
+Competitive Advantage in Tenders and Pitches

 Advantages in the sales process: